-After the IPO, our executive officers, directors and principal stockholders will continue to maintain the ability to control or significantly influence all matters submitted to stockholders for approval and under certain circumstances Vivo Ventures and its affiliates may have control over key decision making.
+Our executive officers, directors and principal stockholders will continue to maintain the ability to control or significantly influence all matters submitted to stockholders for approval and under certain circumstances Vivo Ventures and its affiliates may have control over key decision making.

-Upon the completion of the IPO in November 2014, our executive officers, directors and stockholders who owned more than 5% of our outstanding common stock before the IPO beneficially own shares, in the aggregate, representing approximately 60% of our common stock.
-In addition, entities associated with our existing stockholders Vivo Ventures and our Chairman, Emest Mario, purchased \$5.5 million of units in the IPO at the offering price.
-This resulted in insider ownership upon the completion of the IPO of approximately 77%, including ownership of approximately 66% by entities associated with Vivo Ventures based on their purchasing \$3.85 million of units in the IPO at the offering price, and ownership of approximately 18% by Emest Mario based on purchasing \$1.65 million of units in the IPO at the offering price.
-As a result, they are able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
-For example, these stockholders will control the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
+Our executive officers, directors and stockholders own a majority of our outstanding Common Stock.
+Entities associated with Vivo Ventures and our Chairman, Ernest Mario, as of March 31, 2015, own approximately 55% of our common stock.
+As a result, the forgoing group of stockholders are able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
+For example, these stockholders will control the election of directors and the approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of voting power could delay or prevent an acquisition of our company on terms that other stockholders may desire.